jamesmorrisuk/ukveganrecipes/_posts/2020-03-01-no-knead-pretzel-rolls.md

     gluten.<br>&nbsp;

-    Mix the ingredients together in any order (although flour first don’t be a weirdo)
+    * Mix the ingredients together in any order (although flour first don’t be a weirdo)

-    The dough takes 3 minutes to form together into a rough ball shape.&nbsp;
+    * The dough takes 3 minutes to form together into a rough ball shape.&nbsp;

-    I'd suggest preparing your dough at night.
+    * I'd suggest preparing your dough at night.

     You have two options a slow rise or a fast rise depending on your life schedule.

-    A fast rise.
+    * A fast rise.
 This means leaving your dough mixture covered for 12 hours or so covered at room temperature.
-Which means you can make this in the evening and have dough ready to go the next morning.
+Which means you can make this in the evening and have dough ready to go the next morning.<br>&nbsp;

-    A slow rise.
+    * A slow rise.
 If you don't work from home or its not a weekend this is the option that'll work best for most people.
 After you've mixed the ingredients in a bowl into a lose ball place the dough in the fridge covered for 24-48 hours.